 If you’re curious in learning more, you can request a demo for Meltwater online.

 Prowly allows PR and marketing experts to streamline all of the moving parts.
-The all-in-one platform includes a media database of more than 1,000,000 contacts, a press release creator, pitching software, and contact management system.
+The all-in-one platform includes a media database of more than 1,000,000 contacts, a press release creator, pitching software, and a contact management system.

 As if that’s not enough, users can also publish their press releases in fully customizable online newsrooms that act as a journalist go-to for brand news.
 Prowly users include major brands like Johnson & Johnson, Citi, and Vimeo.